Hydra-Slayer/Photon/README.md

 # Photon - JavaFX Photo Organizer

 **Photon** is a lightweight, locally-run Java application that helps you organize and view your photos in a clean, Instagram-like grid layout.
-Built using JavaFX, SQLite, and Gson, it lets you import, sort, and manage photos — all stored locally on your system.
+Built using JavaFX, it lets you import, and manage photos — all stored locally on your system.

 ## Table of Contents